Lucas-C/ludochaordic/content/2024-04-15-setting-up-linters-in-gitlab-ci-for-c-and-groovy-jenkins-code.md

 }
 def codeNarcVersion = '3.4.0'
 dependencies {
-    // CodeNarc must added there, or you will get a ClassNotFoundException: codenarc group: 'org.codenarc', name: 'CodeNarc', version: codeNarcVersion codenarc group: 'org.jenkins-ci.plugins', name: 'plugin', version: '4.79' }
+    // CodeNarc must be added there, or you will get a ClassNotFoundException: codenarc group: 'org.codenarc', name: 'CodeNarc', version: codeNarcVersion codenarc group: 'org.jenkins-ci.plugins', name: 'plugin', version: '4.79' }